NComer98/JokesMVC-Website/README.md

 # Jokes MVC Website Demonstration With Screenshots and Gif Below:

-A project I designed to practice ASP.NET MVC Core and ReactJS.
+This is a project I designed to practice ASP.NET MVC Core and ReactJS.
 It uses Entity Framework to interface with Microsoft SQL Server.
 This website offers a database of jokes, which logged-in users can interact with (CREATE, READ, UPDATE, DELETE).
 <br /> <br />
 This readme provides a tour of the website's functionality.